-An ongoing class action was filed during 2016 against one of the Company's subsidiaries alleging violations of state based wage and hour laws and the Fair Labor Standards Act ("FLSA") relating to non-payment of overtime pay.
-The Company believes its pay practices comply with the FLSA.
-The case is working its way through the various stages of the legal process, however, management believes the Company's exposure is not material.
+The Company previously disclosed a class action filed in 2016 against one of the Company's subsidiaries alleging violations of state based wage and hour laws and the Fair Labor Standards Act ("FLSA") relating to non-payment of overtime pay.
+The Company believes its pay practices comply with the FLSA and presented a vigorous defense.
+In September 2019, the District Court for the